delpinolisette/complex-analysis/README.md

 # Complex Analysis
 Notes, Code, and Reference on Complex Analysis.

-`summary_of_complex_analysis.pdf` contains my outline on the subject.
-While I learned the content in a class at Penn, I've supplemented the notes with examples from other sources/textbooks, my goal was to make the summary as concise but clear as possible.

 When a file is written in markdown, a pdf is generated as well.
 The pdf is the readable version of the notes, check that one out.

 /assets/pdf is safe to ignore - it contains my written draft of lecture notes.
 I have terrible handwriting.

+# Summary of Complex Analysis

+`summary_of_complex_analysis.pdf` contains my outline on the subject.
+While I learned the content in a class at Penn, I've supplemented the notes with examples from other sources/textbooks, my goal was to make the summary as concise but clear as possible.

 # Section 1: